 Computer Science at SCHS prepares students with a wide range of skills and knowledge, to be creative and use computational thinking in dealing with an ever changing digital world.
 They will be taught how digital systems work and how to put this knowledge to use through programming.
 They will learn the concepts of computer science, including abstraction, logic, algorithms and data representation.
 Students will be able to analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
 They will evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems and become responsible, competent, confident and creative users of Information and Communication technology.

-Computing and Information Communication Technology at SCHS prepares students with a wide range of skills and knowledge, to deal with the ever-changing world of new technologies.
-Lessons are delivered in one of 4 modern, dedicated, air conditioned suites by specialist ICT teachers.
-Each room has 29 PCs with high-speed network access, broadband internet and a vast range of generic and industry standard software applications.
+Lessons are delivered in one of 4 modern, dedicated, air conditioned suites by specialist teachers.
+Each room has a minimum of 29 PCs with high-speed network access, broadband internet and a vast range of generic and industry standard software applications.

 At Key Stage 3, all students have a single 1-hour lesson per week covering the Computing Programme of Study.
-These experiences are then used to aid learning across the school in other areas of the curriculum.
+In Year 7 students have an additional hour of ICT skills to aid learning across the school in other areas of the curriculum.

-At Key Stage 4 students have the opportunity to study for one of 3 courses: GCSE ICT, Computer Science or Cambridge National Award in ICT, which have all proven to be very popular and engaging courses, with high success rates in the final public examinations.
+At Key Stage 4 students have the opportunity to study for one of 3 courses: GCSE Computer Science, or Level 2 CIDA, which have all proven to be very popular and engaging courses, with high success rates in the final public examinations.

-Raising standards of achievement and developing interests beyond the curriculum will continue to be a core theme within the Computing and ICT department.
+Raising standards of achievement and developing interests beyond the curriculum will continue to be a core theme within the Computer Science department.